-void yr_initialize (void)
+int yr_initialize (void)

 Initialize the library.
 Must be called by the main thread before using any other function.
+Return ERROR_SUCCESS on success another error code in case of error.
+The list of possible return codes vary according to the modules compiled into YARA.

-void yr_finalize (void)
+int yr_finalize (void)

 Finalize the library.
 Must be called by the main free to release any resource allocated by the library.
+Return ERROR_SUCCESS on success another error code in case of error.
+The list of possible return codes vary according to the modules compiled into YARA.

-void yr_finalize_thread(void)
+void yr_finalize_thread (void)